All Episodes

 But yeah, so now you guys know kind of the history between the United States and Iran.

-There's been issues with Iran and the United States for a very long time, you know, whether it's through nuclear pre preservation, spying, all this crap.
+There's been issues with Iran in the United States for a very long time, you know, whether it's through the nuclear preservation, spying, all this crap.

 It's been an issue for a while.